OpenDSA/OpenDSAX/Doc/source/Fullstack.rst

 	$ sudo nano /edx/app/edxapp/cms.env.json
 	add ("ALLOW_ALL_ADVANCED_COMPONENTS": true) under "FEATURES" attribute.
 Exit and save your change.

-	Once the file is updated, you need to reboot to reload the settings.
-Exit the VM session and execute the following commans from host machine
+	Once the file is updated, you need to restart the services to reload the settings.
-	$ cd ~/fullstack
-	$ vagrant halt
-	$ vagrant up

-#.
-To allow advanced components follow the instructions `here <https://github.com/edx/edx-platform/wiki/Installing-a-new-XBlock#allow-all-advanced-components-first-time-only>`_.
+	$ sudo /edx/bin/supervisorctl restart edxapp:

 #.
 Before you clone the OpenDSAX repository you need to install sphinx in the VM.
 Refer to :ref:`Software_Prerequisites` in Devstack section for sphinx installation command.